raaidarshad/dbdeclare/docs/guide/roles.md

 # Roles

 First, we'll go over basics and examine the `Role` class.
-Then, we'll start to build our example.
+Then, we'll continue to build our example.
 You can also [skip ahead](#example) to the example.

-## The class
+## The Role class

 You can import `Role` like so: